stephaneVercouillieBMID/slate/source/jose.html.md

   <li>JSON Web Token (<a href=" https://tools.ietf.org/html/rfc7519" target="blank">JWT</a>) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure, as the plaintext of a JSON Web Encryption (JWE) structure or enclosed in another JWE or JWS structure to create a Nested JWT, enabling nested signing and encryption to be performed.
 In fact a JWT does not exist itself — either it has to be a JWS and/or a JWE.
 It’s like an abstract class — the JWS and JWE are the concrete implementations.</li>
   <li>JSON Web Signature (<a href=" https://tools.ietf.org/html/rfc7515" target="blank">JWS</a>) represents signed content using JSON data structures and base64url encoding as defined in the specifications.</li>
   <li>JSON Web Encryption (<a href=" https://tools.ietf.org/html/rfc7516" target="blank">JWE</a>) specification standardizes the way to represent an encrypted content in a JSON-based data structure.</li>
   <li>JSON Web Key (JWK) defines a consistent way to represent a cryptographic key in a JSON structure which is used to sign (JWS) and/or encrypt (JWE) a specific content.
-The JSON Web Key Set (JWKS) extension defines a consistent way to represent a set of cryptographic keys in a JSON structure.<br></br>As itsme® only support the RSA cryptosystem, it requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all.
+The JSON Web Key Set (JWKS) extension defines a consistent way to represent a set of cryptographic keys in a JSON structure.<br>As itsme® only support the RSA cryptosystem, it requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all.</br>
     <ul>
       <li>For itsme®, this URI can be retrieved from the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>, using the <i>"jwks_uri"</i> parameter.</li>
       <li>Your JWK Set document MUST be accessible via the URI communicated when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.</li>